davidjbuchanan/MS4-LiveStrong/README.md

         - models.py   Lines: 13, 14, 15 and 16.
         - urls.py     Line: 6.
         - views.py    Line: 21.
+    - test_views and test_forms not reviewed

 ### Compatibility
-todo - :white_check_mark: Microsoft Edge (version ):  Images within cards were found to be distorted on initial tsting, i.e. not in width but in height, where the height reverted to that of the original image.
-To rectify the distortion a .d-block class was added to the parent div i.e. div class="card d-block h-100 shadow".
-Credit jeroendesloovere @ https://github.com/twbs/bootstrap/issues/21885. todo - :white_check_mark: Mozilla (Version 81.0.1 (64-bit)). todo - :white_check_mark: Safari (Version 14.0.1). todo - :white_check_mark: Microsoft Edge (Version 85.0.564.68 (Official build) (64-bit)). todo - :white_check_mark: Google Chrome (Version 85.0.4183.121 (Official Build) (64-bit)).
+- :white_check_mark: Mozilla (Version 81.0.1 (64-bit)).
+    - Tested on desktop monitor: Performed tasks such as purchases, login, superuser manipulation of coupons, products and blogs.
+    - No testing on registration or profile set-up.
+    - no issues identified.
+- :white_check_mark: Safari (Version 14.0.1).
+    - Tested on desktop monitor: Performed tasks such as purchases, login, superuser manipulation of coupons, products and blogs.
+    - No testing on registration or profile set-up
+    - no issues identified.
+- :white_check_mark: Microsoft Edge (Version 85.0.564.68 (Official build) (64-bit)).
+    - Tested on desktop monitor: Performed tasks such as purchases, login, superuser manipulation of coupons, products and blogs.
+    - No testing on registration or profile set-up
+    - no issues identified.
+- :white_check_mark: Google Chrome (Version 85.0.4183.121 (Official Build) (64-bit)).
+    - Browser was used as the principle form of testing; see section above.

 ### Known Issues